jillesvangurp/kt-search-kts/README.md

-Simple  library that combines kt-search and kotlinx-cli to be able to create kts scripts and reuse the client initialization without a lot of boiler-plate.
+Simple helper library for [kt-search](https://github.com/jillesvangurp/kt-search) that enables scripting with Kotlin Scripts (kts)

 ## Adding kt-search-kts to your script